Ratchet (device)

 Animation of ratchet gear rack (green) and pawl (pink).

-Red arrows indicate which way force is applied to the gear rack.
+Red arrows indicate direction of force applied to the gear rack.
 The rack and pawl are both restricted to only linear movement (not shown).

 A ratchet (occasionally spelled rachet) is a mechanical device that allows continuous linear or rotary motion in only one direction while preventing motion in the opposite direction.
 Ratchets are widely used in machinery and tools.
 The word ratchet is also used informally to refer to a ratcheting socket wrench.

 Theory of operation

 A ratchet consists of a round gear or a linear rack with teeth, and a pivoting, spring-loaded finger called a pawl (or click, in clocks and watches) that engages the teeth.
 The teeth are uniform but are usually asymmetrical, with each tooth having a moderate slope on one edge and a much steeper slope on the other edge.

 When the teeth are moving in the unrestricted (i.e. forward) direction, the pawl easily slides up and over the gently sloped edges of the teeth, with a spring forcing it (often with an audible 'click') into the depression between the teeth as it passes the tip of each tooth.
 When the teeth move in the opposite (backward) direction, however, the pawl will catch against the steeply sloped edge of the first tooth it encounters, thereby locking it against the tooth and preventing any further motion in that direction.